 Inside Raufarhólshellir lava cave

-We stopped at various viewing platforms and I was amazed at seeing how beautiful the roomy cave was when it was lit up.
-I had always thought it was beautiful but had never been this far inside the cave to see the extraordinary colours.
+We stopped at various viewing platforms, and I was amazed by how beautiful the roomy cave looked when lit up.
+I had always thought it was beautiful, but had never been this far inside the cave to see the extraordinary colours.

 Inside Raufarhólshellir lava cave

-They have indeed made a feast for the senses and as for my London girlfriend, who was stepping out of her comfort zone, - it would have been much easier for her to visit the lava cave after the changes were made to it.
+They have indeed made a feast for the senses, and as for my London girlfriend, who was stepping out of her comfort zone, it would have been much easier for her to visit the lava cave after the changes were made.

-You can see the different colours in my photos - created by the minerals in the rock.
-The red colour is i.e. created by iron and the yellow colour is created by sulfur.
+You can see the different colours in my photos, created by the minerals in the rock.
+The red colour is, i.e., created by iron, and the yellow colour is produced by sulphur.

 Inside Raufarhólshellir lava cave

-In some parts of the cave, you will notice a thin crust of ice covering some of the lava inside the cave, creating a beautifully sparkling, iridescent coating on the lava.
+In some parts of the cave, you will notice a thin crust of ice covering parts of the lava, creating a beautifully sparkling, iridescent coating.

-Seeing that the cave is located right by the road and only 30 minutes away from Reykjavík then it was frequently visited by us Icelanders.
+Seeing that the cave is located right by the road and only 30 minutes away from Reykjavík, it was frequently visited by us Icelanders.
 Now, with the increasing number of tourists visiting our country, it is estimated that some 20,000 visitors explored Raufarhólshellir annually in the past years.

 Amazing colours inside Raufarhólshellir lava cave

 Damages were also done to the cave by removing countless stalagmites and stalactites from it.
-Some people entered the cave without helmets and were generally ill-prepared, and there were even incidences of people getting lost in the cave.
+Some people entered the cave without helmets and were generally ill-prepared, and there were even incidents of people getting lost.

 So measurements had to be taken.
-The landowners had to choose between closing their preserved, beautiful cave down or find someone to offer guided tours of the cave.
+The landowners had to choose between closing their beautiful, preserved cave or finding someone to offer guided tours.

 The new operators of the cave had to deal with the massive task of cleaning the cave and making it presentable for guided tours - kudos to them for a job well done!